 - Asset allocation advice for your 401(k) plan or 403(b) plan etc so that it is consistent with your financial plan (we do this in the initial planning meeting and review that with you once a year on your plan update call)

-- Access to an experienced financial planner (one of us, whose backgrounds you can look at so you know who you are getting) by phone or email to ask questions on any financial planning or investment need that arises during the year — $25/month members get 30 minutes a year of private consultation via phone to ask anything you’d like and can purchase more time as needed ($75/month members get 2 hours per year; $150/month members get 4 hours per year)
+- Access to an experienced financial planner (one of us, whose backgrounds you can look at so you know who you are getting) by phone or email to ask questions on any financial planning or investment need that arises during the year — Basic Plan members get 30 bonus minutes a year of private consultation via phone to ask anything you’d like and can purchase more time as needed (Gold Plan members get 2.5 bonus hours per year; Platinum members get 5 bonus hours per year)

-- An annual 30 minute plan-review for members to ensure it is kept up to date (this is a critical aspect of financial planning that often gets overlooked — key to keep your plan current). $75/month members get 1 hour; $150/month get up to two hours
+- The basis of the planning fees is to provide an annual 30 minute plan-review for Basic Plan members to ensure it is kept up to date (this is a critical aspect of financial planning that often gets overlooked — key to keep your plan current).
+Gold Plan members get 1 hour; Platinum Plan members get up to two hours